JBR2201/vgsec.github.io/README.md

 </head>
 <body>
   <div class="warning">DANGER!</div>
   <div class="message">This QR code could have led to a malicious website.
-Always be cautious!
+Always be cautious and stay vigilant!
 Remember you are our first line of defence!</div>
 </body>
 </html>